 Your eyes are crossed.
 You haven’t showered in three days, but your paper is done.
 Pushing away from your computer, you breathe a much needed sigh of relief.
 That is until you realize that you haven’t created your bibliography.
 What’s your style again?
 How do you create it?
-Don’t worry.
-Your guide for all things bibliographical is ready to help.
+Don’t worry, your guide to bibliography rules is right here, ready to help.

 Not All Bibliographies Are Equal

 - Works Cited: This will include a list of all the written sources used or quoted in the piece.
-It is generally used by MLA.
+MLA style generally employs a works cited.

 - Reference List: Much like a works cited, it’ll list all the sources used in the piece.
-It is used by APA.
+APA format calls for a reference list.

 Preparing Your Citation Page

 It doesn’t matter which style you use; you’ll need a citation page.
 They won’t all be called a bibliography, but they’ll still be there.
 There are some basic bibliography rules you’ll follow across the board.